It’s 2020 and Halloween has been canceled. We are all crying about it.

 Cari (@carebeartattoos) brings the magic, fantasy, and fun-filled fright of Tim Burton to life with this Beetlejuice tattoo and Mars Attacks! tattoo.
 A similar concept could also work as matching tattoos with a friend or partner.
 Who would you trust most to shield you from scare actors in a haunted house?
 Ask them to get a matching tattoo with you to prove their undying dedication to keeping you safe next haunt season.

-Marissa (@grxy.tattoo) specializes in realism and horror.
+Marissa Gray (@grxy.tattoo) specializes in realism and horror.
 Truly what is more terrifying than reality, especially in 2020?
 This shifted baby face tattoo takes a realistic child that could have been a diaper commercial baby and instead disorients you until you’re pretty sure your own child is possessed.
 Reality can be the best source material for a nightmarish tattoo.

 Rocky (@rockyhowetattoo) tattooed this adorable witchy Pikachu last year.
-Little did she know a mere 12 months later, we would have nowhere to go and nothing to dress up for.
+Little did we know a mere 12 months later, we would have nowhere to go and nothing to dress up for.
 Live vicariously through your favorite character by dressing them up forever.

 Madison (@satellitefully) gives us a fresh take on a classic Halloween bat tattoo with this trippy little fella.
 This piece highlights the importance of finding an artist with a style and vision that you connect to.
 Any artist can give you a generic black bat tattoo, but Madison integrated a unique vibrant color scheme and expressive face.
 What classic iconography can you imagine getting a new stylistic twist?

 Justin (@justincotapop) is bringing us a foreboding from the past.
 This plague doctor tattoo feels a little… on the nose.
-It was tattooed in 2019 but any plague or virus themed tattoo will ensure you never forget the horrors of this Halloween.
+It was tattooed in 2019 but any plague or virus-themed tattoo will ensure you never forget the horrors of this Halloween.

 Shane (@darkcollarart) reminds us that classic movie monster tattoos are a timeless nod to all things spooky.
 For a small tip, your artist might even yell “IT’S ALIVE” when your tattoo is finished.
 This really can be an immersive experience if you just believe.